Which Of The Orbital Electron Configurations Is Not Possible

 Which Orbital Electron Configurations Are Not Possible?
 Understanding the Rules of Electron Arrangement

 The arrangement of electrons within an atom's orbitals dictates its chemical properties and behavior.
 Understanding which electron configurations are possible and, crucially, which are not possible, is fundamental to grasping the principles of atomic structure and quantum mechanics.
-This article delves into the rules governing electron configuration, explores common misconceptions, and explains why certain arrangements are simply not permitted by the laws of physics.
+Practically speaking, this article breaks down the rules governing electron configuration, explores common misconceptions, and explains why certain arrangements are simply not permitted by the laws of physics.
 We'll uncover the underlying principles that dictate the behavior of these subatomic particles and how their arrangement forms the basis of the periodic table and all of chemistry.

 Introduction: The Quantum Mechanical Model and Electron Configuration

 Unlike the simplistic Bohr model, the quantum mechanical model provides a more accurate representation of electron behavior.
 It describes electrons not as orbiting in neat, defined paths, but rather as occupying atomic orbitals, regions of space with a high probability of finding an electron.
-Each orbital can hold a maximum of two electrons, and these electrons must have opposite spins (represented by +1/2 and -1/2, according to the Pauli Exclusion Principle).
+In real terms, each orbital can hold a maximum of two electrons, and these electrons must have opposite spins (represented by +1/2 and -1/2, according to the Pauli Exclusion Principle).
 Electron configuration specifies the arrangement of electrons within these orbitals, indicating the number of electrons in each subshell and shell.
-This arrangement follows specific rules derived from quantum mechanics.
+This arrangement follows specific rules derived from quantum mechanics Practical, not theoretical..

 The Fundamental Rules Governing Electron Configuration